microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflowDatasource.md

 PS C:\> Get-PowerBIDatasource -DataflowId 23d088a0-a395-483e-b81c-54f51f3e4e3c -WorkspaceId ed451706-2b02-430c-b25c-20c0842c6375
 ```

-Returns all datasources in a Power BI dataflow with ID 23d088a0-a395-483e-b81c-54f51f3e4e3c, for a dataflow the calling user has access to.
+Returns all data sources in a Power BI dataflow with ID 23d088a0-a395-483e-b81c-54f51f3e4e3c, for a dataflow the calling user has access to in the given workspace.

 ### Example 2
 ```powershell
 PS C:\> Get-PowerBIDatasource -DataflowId 23d088a0-a395-483e-b81c-54f51f3e4e3c -Scope Organization
 ```

-Returns all datasources in a Power BI dataflow with ID 23d088a0-a395-483e-b81c-54f51f3e4e3c, for a dataflow in the calling user's organization.
+Returns all data sources in a Power BI dataflow with ID 23d088a0-a395-483e-b81c-54f51f3e4e3c, for a dataflow in the calling user's organization.

 ### Example 3
 ```powershell
 PS C:\> Get-PowerBIDatasource -DataflowId 23d088a0-a395-483e-b81c-54f51f3e4e3c -WorkspaceId ed451706-2b02-430c-b25c-20c0842c6375 -Id a3066be2-ea12-4ae2-b8e9-b8006b1fbf61
 ```

-Returns a datasource with ID a3066be2-ea12-4ae2-b8e9-b8006b1fbf61, in a dataflow with ID 23d088a0-a395-483e-b81c-54f51f3e4e3c the calling user has access to.
+Returns a data source with ID a3066be2-ea12-4ae2-b8e9-b8006b1fbf61, in a dataflow with ID 23d088a0-a395-483e-b81c-54f51f3e4e3c the calling user has access to in the given workspace.

 ### Example 4
 ```powershell
 PS C:\> Get-PowerBIDataflow -Scope Organization -Name "MyDataflow" | Get-PowerBIDatasource -Scope Organization
 ```

-Returns all datasources in a Power BI dataflow with Name "MyDataflow", using a pipeline result from a call to Get-PowerBIDataflow.
+Returns all data sources in a Power BI dataflow with Name "MyDataflow", using a pipeline result from a call to Get-PowerBIDataflow.

 ## PARAMETERS

 ### -Dataflow
-Dataflow for returning datasources for.
+Dataflow object to retrieve and return data sources for.

 ```yaml
 Type: Dataflow